kmcostel/CPE369/lab1/part1/README.md

 ###Description of CML parameters:

 ###Description of generation assumptions made:
-* We assume that the only possible recipient values given in the input is one of the 4 following values : {subscribers, self, all, <userID>}
+* We assume that the only possible recipient values given in the input is one of the 4 following values : {subscribers, self, all, users}
 * For the conditional histograms in TR6 part 1, we are only printing out the above 4 possible values as possible recipients.
 We are not printing out the frequency of received messages for every unique userID; we are clumping all the possible userIDs of recipients to be processed as a single statistic under the recipient value "users".